The front of the school building.

 St. Ambrose school logo

-St. Ambrose Catholic School is a vibrant school community whose stakeholders are committed to focusing on improved student achievement.
-In addition to the enriched curriculum opportunities, we offer our students a large variety of extracurricular and co-curricular activities throughout the year.
-All students are given opportunities to participate in various athletic activities through interschool and house league programs.
-We also offer a variety of clubs/teams, including: Choir, Eco Club, W5H Teams, Student Leadership Team and the ME to We Team.
+St. Ambrose Catholic School is a vibrant and faith-filled community committed to improving student achievement and fostering the growth of the whole child.
+Alongside enriched curriculum opportunities, students are offered a wide range of extracurricular and co-curricular activities throughout the year.
+Athletic participation is encouraged through interschool teams and house leagues, while additional opportunities include Choir, Eco Club, W5H Teams, Student Leadership, and the ME to We Team.

 The front of the school building.